Menace of Destruction: Oklahoma

-Two men were accused of shooting five people at a Hmong New Year's festival in Tulsa, Oklahoma in October 2013.
+Two men were accused of shooting five people at a Hmong New Year's festival in Tulsa, Oklahoma, in October 2013.
 Prosecutors believed one victim was the target because he mediated a dispute involving one of the suspects' family.
 The suspects were arrested shortly after the shooting when a police helicopter spotted a car driving away from the scene with its headlights off.
 They had thrown clothes and a semi-automatic handgun out of the vehicle, prior to their arrest.
 Prosecutors believed that one of the suspect is to be connected to the Menace of Destruction gang in California.
 Tulsa police also recovered guns, gang paraphernalia and ammunition after serving search warrants on two homes in connection with the shooting.

 Wisconsin

 Four members of the gang Menace of Destruction were involved in a Wausau-area tavern stabbing in July 1994.
 The stabbing incident, which occurred in Schofield, Wisconsin, landed a bouncer in the hospital with knife wounds after he attempted to break up a fight between two men over a stolen cassette tape.
-Around the same month, the M.O.D was involved in a dispute with two other gangs the Laotian Posse and the Alliance.
+Around the same month, the M.O.D was involved in a dispute with two other gangs; the Laotian Posse and the Alliance.
 In Stevens Point, for instance, one incident involved gunfire.
 That hassle started with a fight in Wausau.
-During this time, M.O.D members were migrating to the Midwestern states while having a turf war with Hood Infiltrator Boys in Fresno, California.
+During this time, M.O.D members were migrating to the Midwestern states while having a turf war with Tiny Rascal Gang in Fresno, California.

-A female was talking to the police basically called "snitching."
-Menace of Destruction attacked five girls in a car in Wausau during April 1995.
+Menace of Destruction gang members attacked five girls in a car in Wausau during April 1995.
 Bottles were thrown at the vehicle and windows were smashed.
 The assault left one girl with a gash in her nose.

-The Menace of Destruction gangs were involved in a confrontation that erupted into a shooting that wounded two teenagers in June 2002 in Wausau, Wisconsin.
-Two carloads of young people pulled up to a home where a party and porch cookout was taking place and exchanged words before the shooting happened.
+The Menace of Destruction and Oriental Ruthless Boys gangs were involved in a confrontation that erupted into a shooting that wounded two teenagers in June 2002 in Wausau, Wisconsin.
+Two carloads of young people from Oriental Ruthless Boys gang pulled up to a home where a party and porch cookout was taking place and exchanged words before the shooting happened.
 A man fired at least three shots into the crowd, wounding a 17-year-old girl and a 16-year-old boy in the leg.
 The boy has been connected to the gang Menace of Destruction, also known as Men of Destruction.

 A rival gang member was sentenced to 18 years in prison for his role in a gang-related shooting in Eau Claire, Wisconsin on April 12, 2004.
 Several members of the Ruthless Crip Gangsters drove to the Eau Claire home of a member of the gang Menace of Destruction.
 Three to five shots were fired at a man after a verbal confrontation, one shot narrowly missing his head.
 One bullet hit a neighboring house, striking a couch inside where a woman was sitting.